kmike/ruscorpora-tools/README.rst

 instances, annotated with a list of ``ruscorpora.Annotation`` instances.

-``ruscorpora.simplify`` simplifies a result of ``ruscorpora.parse_xml`` by removing ambiguous annotations, joining split tokens and removing accent information.
+``ruscorpora.simplify`` simplifies a result of ``ruscorpora.parse_xml`` by removing ambiguous annotations, joining split tokens (+ joining their annotations) and removing accent information.

 ::